Skip to content

 send_task_streaming()

 Sends a task and yields streamed events as they arrive.
-Useful for real-time updates.
+This is the public client API for live task progress, LLM chunks, tool events, and final task completion.

 async def send_task_streaming(agent_url: str, task: Task) -> AsyncIterator[Any]